-2) Digits after decimals: enter the maximum number of digits after the decimal symbol.
-In this case, it’s 2 positions.
+2) Minimum / Maximum Digits after decimals: enter the minimum and maximum number of digits after the decimal symbol.

 TIP: When numbers are automatically extracted, we recommend putting the result through a Format Number rule first, so it is presented with the correct number of decimals during Validation.

-When amounts are manually entered, and you want a consistent output, you can add a Format Number rule after Validation to force 2 decimal positions.
+When amounts are manually entered, and you want a consistent output without forcing the Operator, you can add a Format Number rule after Validation to force 2 decimal positions.
 If the operator enters “20” or “20.5”, the number becomes “20.00” and “20.50” after formatting.

 3) Minimum / Maximum value: specify the Minimum and Maximum value of your number field value.
 In our example case (Total Amount), we don’t allow negative amounts and the range is set between 0 and 100000.